1. Warren Hastings was the first ___________.

 Explanation: He ended the dual system introduced by Clive (1765), making Company supreme.

-45. Hastings’ dual system abolition meant that:
+45. Hastings’ dual system abolition meant that___________.

 A) Nawab retained judicial authority